Lightnet/project-phaser3-prototype/README.md

  * Testing seem slow if bundle.js file is taking long time for chrome.
  * Work in progress.

+# Browser notes:
+ * Chrome Content Security Policy and image tends to break and it the express server is setup for dev.
+ * Firefox work fine.

 # Packages / Programs:
  * Viusal Studio Code 1.22.1 (IDE)